sirexeclp/energy-aware-computing/report/report.md

 ## Cumulative Energy

 Using equation \ref{eq:cum-power} the cumulative energy was calculated.
 The plots in this section show mean and standard deviation of the cumulative energy using the methods described in section \ref{sec:time}.

 ![ECG Cumulative Energy over Time\label{fig:ecg-cum-energy}](fig3/ecg-cum-energy.pdf)

-Figure \ref{fig:ecg-cum-energy} shows a slower incline for the 150W limit and a slighly lower one for the 200W limit, resulting in overall less consumed energy for the 150W limit at the cost of increased runtime.
+Figure \ref{fig:ecg-cum-energy} shows a slower incline for the 150W limit and a slightly lower one for the 200W limit, resulting in overall less consumed energy for the 150W limit at the cost of increased time.

 ![MNIST-BIG Cumulative Energy over Time\label{fig:mnist-big-cum-energy}](fig3/mnist-big-cum-energy.pdf)